 Test Sites is Arts Catalyst’s series of inquiries into matters of concern connected with environmental change – such as flooding, pollution, and species loss – and their impact on local culture and the health and wellbeing of our ecosystems and ourselves.
 At each site, we are inviting local people and groups to be part of art-led co-inquiries, working with artists, scientists, and other experts.

-In Summer 2017, we are making two initial research journeys by narrowboat along the Calder/Hebble navigation, meeting local people, river/canal users, and experts with interests in water, the history of the river and canal, and water governance.
-In June, the team traveled from Sowerby Bridge downstream through Brighouse to Mirfield, meeting and talking with a variety of people along our journey.
+In Summer 2017, we are made two research journeys by narrowboat along the Calder/Hebble navigation, meeting local people, river/canal users, and experts with interests in water, the history of the river and canal, and water governance.
+The project will gather pace during 2018 and 2019 with creative activities, workshops, and exhibitions.

 A workshop on adventures and games with lovely impact